Creating and Running a Phalcon Project

 public

-folder of your Phalcon project (/Applications/ServBay/www/servbay-phalcon-app/servbay-phalcon-app/public
+folder (/Applications/ServBay/www/servbay-phalcon-app/servbay-phalcon-app/public

-- Q: Database connection fails?
+- Q: Database connection failed?

-- A: Double-check your
+- A: Double-check the database settings (

-- A: Double-check your
+- A: Double-check the database settings (

 Conclusion